AI for operations

 Interacting with Google services has become an even easier task thanks to connectors.
 Connectors simplify calling services because they handle the formatting of requests for us, providing some kind of function call where things are abstracted away, so we don’t need to know the details of a Google Cloud API or worry about the retries, the polling, the authentication, the formatting of the message, etc. This means that we basically know if the operation is completed and if we have a success or a failure.

-However, Workflow scalability can become complex when working with a declarative syntax in YAML.
+However, Workflows scalability can become complex when working with a declarative syntax in YAML.
 But with an organised and structured implementation with Terraform, based on workflows and sub-workflows, and an intuitive naming convention design, it is possible to define a scalable framework that fits the future growth of solutions.